luxkatana/studygo-to-csv/README.md

 ## Configuration
 modify **config.toml** to change the behaviour of the program

-> If your OS is unix-based, you'll need to change the chromedriver path in config.toml to chromedriver
+> If your OS is unix-based, you'll need to change the chromedriver path in config.toml to ./chromedriver

+> It is recommended to manually specify chrome_path on unix-based operating systems